JohnEarnest/Decker/docs/decker.md

 Deck Interface
 --------------
 The deck interface represents the global attributes of a Decker document.
-The open deck is available to Decker as a global constant named `deck`, except when executing a contraption prototype's internal scripts.
+The open deck is available to Decker as a global constant named `deck`.

 | Name              | Description                                                                                 |
 | :---------------- | :------------------------------------------------------------------------------------------ |